-- A50 Inherent risk factors are relevant to the identification of significant classes of transactions, account balances, and disclosures, and their relevant assertions include.
-Inherent risk factors may be qualitative or quantitative and affect the susceptibility of assertions to misstatement.
-Inherent risk factors are described in section 315. - size and composition of the account; - susceptibility to misstatement due to errors or fraud; - volume of activity, complexity, and homogeneity of the individual transactions processed through the account or reflected in the disclosure; - nature of the account, class of transactions, or disclosure; - accounting and reporting complexities associated with the account, class of transactions, or disclosure; - exposure to losses in the account; - possibility of significant contingent liabilities arising from the activities reflected in the account or disclosure: - existence of related party transactions in the account; and - changes from the prior period in the account, class of transactions, or disclosure characteristics. - .A51 The inherent Rrisk factors in paragraph .26 that the auditor is required to evaluate in the identification of significant classes of transactions, account balances, and disclosures, and their relevant assertions, are the same in the audit of ICFR as in the audit of the financial statements; accordingly, significant classes of transactions, account balances, and disclosures, and their relevant assertions, are the same in an integrated audit.
+.A50A51 Inherent Rrisk factors are relevant to the identification of significant classes of transactions, account balances, and disclosures, and their relevant assertions

+- size and composition of the account; - susceptibility to misstatement due to errors or fraud; - volume of activity, complexity, and homogeneity of the individual transactions processed through the account or reflected in the disclosure; - nature of the account, class of transactions, or disclosure; - accounting and reporting complexities associated with the account, class of transactions, or disclosure; - exposure to losses in the account; - possibility of significant contingent liabilities arising from the activities reflected in the account or disclosure; - existence of related party transactions in the account; and - changes from the prior period in the account, class of transactions, or disclosure characteristics.

+.A51A52 The inherent risk factors in paragraph .26 that the auditor is required to evaluate in the identification of significant classes of transactions, account balances, and disclosures, and their relevant assertions, are the same in the audit of ICFR as in the audit of the financial statements; accordingly, significant classes of transactions, account balances, and disclosures, and their relevant assertions, are the same in an integrated audit.

-Amendment to SAS No. 134, Auditor Reporting and Amendments, Including Amendments Addressing Disclosures in the Audit of Financial Statements, as Amended, and Section 701, Communicating Key Audit Matters in the Independent Auditor's Report (AICPA, Professional Standards, AU-C sec.
+Amendment to SAS No. 134, Auditor Reporting and Amendments, Including Amendments Addressing Disclosures in the Audit of Financial Statements, as Amended, Section 701, Communicating Key Audit Matters in the Independent Auditor's Report (AICPA, Professional Standards, AU-C sec.
 701)

-5. The amendment to AU-C section 701 is effective for audits of financial statements for periods ending on or after December 15, 2023.
+21. The amendment to AU-C section 701 is effective for audits of financial statements for periods ending on or after December 15, 2023.

-AU-C section 701, Communicating Key Audit Matters in the Independent Auditor's Report
+AU-C Section 701, Communicating Key Audit Matters in the Independent Auditor's Report